Targeting by URL is the default targeting method, and is required, as mentioned in the article explaining the available targeting options.

 Use Regular expression to target complicated URL structures (Ex: All Product Pages begin with an SKU of 4 letters and 7 numbers) You can create Regular Expressions on Rubular.com.

 You can add multiple URL conditions by clicking on the "+" button.
-The conditions are cumulative (equivalent to an AND operator).
+The conditions are cumulative (equivalent to an OR operator).
 If, for example, you wish to target all the pages of your site except product pages, you will use the following conditions:

 If you wish to target two specific pages, use the following conditions: